nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![BetterModelClassDiagram](images/BetterModelClassDiagram.png)

 The `UniqueTagList` then exposes an unmodifiable `ObservableList<Tag>` to be observed by the `UI`, much like how the list of tasks is being observed by the `UI`.
+This tag list is presented visually using `TagListPanel` in `UI`.
 Below is an activity diagram illustrating how a command will trigger a change in the `UniqueTagList`, in continuation from the delete command activity diagram in the [`Logic`](#logic-component) section:

 ![UniqueTagListSequenceDiagram](images/UniqueTagListSequenceDiagram.png)